AlishaMirapuri/Twitter/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-Some challenges I encountered were
+Some challenges I encountered were understanding where to put certain methods depending on the actions I wanted to take.
+I also got to the end of several stretch activites but wasn't able to finish because I ran out of time.
+I also struggled a little with the constraints.

 ## Open-source libraries used